-California law and federal law do not allow employers to discriminate against employees with disabilities.
+California and federal laws do not allow employers to discriminate against employees with disabilities.
 Sadly, disability discrimination does sometimes occur.

 Victims of disability discrimination often have grounds to file lawsuits or claims.
-If you are considering taking legal action against an employer who you believe has committed some form of disability discrimination, strongly consider reviewing your case with a lawyer.
+If you are considering legal action against an employer you believe has committed some form of disability discrimination, strongly review your case with a lawyer.
 A Los Angeles disability discrimination attorney at JML Law can help you pursue justice effectively.

-Per the Americans with Disabilities Act (ADA), employers must make reasonable accommodations to ensure that workers with disabilities have the opportunity to perform their duties in a manner that meets or exceeds company standards.
+Per the Americans with Disabilities Act (ADA), employers must make reasonable accommodations to ensure that workers with disabilities can perform their duties in a manner that meets or exceeds company standards.
 Specific ways in which an employer may make such accommodations include:

 • Helping employees access resources and literature that can assist them in performing their work tasks.